argilla-io/argilla/docs/_source/reference/cli.md

 ### Delete use from workspace

-The `argilla workspaces delete-user` command allows to delete an user from a workspace providing the username of the user and the name of the workspace.
+The `argilla workspaces delete-user` command allows you to delete a user from a workspace by providing the username of the user and the name of the workspace.

 ```sh
 argilla workspaces --name my-workspace delete-user joe